FAQ’s – Frequently Asked Questions

 What happens if I have to cancel?

 If you are not able to attend a booked session, please let me know as soon as possible.
-I can then arrange a full or partial refund if applicable.
-If no refund is due, you can send someone else in your place or re-sell your place.
+You can send someone else in your place or re-sell your place.
 For further details, please read my Booking Terms.

 If you have any questions about the skill level of the class, if you’re not able to attend all sessions, or anything else, please get in touch to discuss BEFORE you book.